Commissioner Community Responses

-Listed below are our commissioners' responses, organized by sectors of society and marked by the pillars of the Agenda for Action that they uphold
+Listed below are our commissioners' responses, organized by sectors of society.

 Commissioner Hans Vestberg, CEO of Verizon, has released a number of initiatives to support first-responders and maintain connectivity to vital services, including building new COVID-19 hotlines and deploying Verizon Response Teams to provide on-demand services.
 Verizon also partnered with the New York Times to offer students free access to Times journalism.

 President and CEO of MTN, Rob Shuter, is prioritizing keeping people connected.
 Through the Y’ello Hope package, MTN is providing relief products to support mobile and digital platforms that relay vital information, offering free school and university sites to facilitate distance learning, and zero-rating some transactions on Mobile Money platforms.